arunvfx/Ulaavi/README.md

   - `Pyside2` or `PySide6` (depending on your Nuke version).

 ### Steps
+1. #### Install FFmpeg - On Windows:
+   * ###### Download FFmpeg:
+      1. Go to the official FFmpeg website: https://ffmpeg.org/download.html.
+      2. Scroll down to the "Windows" section and download the latest static build (e.g., ffmpeg-release-full.7z).
+    * ###### Extract the Files:
+      1. Extract the downloaded .7z file using a tool like 7-Zip.
+      2. Extract the contents to a directory, e.g., C:\ffmpeg.
+    * ###### Add FFmpeg to System Environment Variables:
+      1. Add the FFmpeg bin directory inside the extracted FFmpeg directory to your system's environment (e.g., C:\ffmpeg\bin).

-1. Install the required third-party packages using pip:
+2. Install the required third-party packages using pip:
    ```bash
    pip install clique==2.0.0 opencv-python==4.11.0.86 numpy==1.26.4
    ```